pgadmin-org/pgadmin4/docs/en_US/code_overview.rst

 pgAdmin uses javascript extensively for the front-end implementation.
-It uses require.js to allow the lazy loading (or, say load only when required), bootstrap for UI look and feel, Backbone for data manipulation of a node, Backform for generating properties/create dialog for selected node.
+It uses require.js to allow the lazy loading (or, say load only when required), bootstrap for UI look and feel, Backbone for data manipulation of a node, React for generating properties/create dialog for selected node.
 We have divided each module in small chunks as much as possible.
 Not all javascript modules are required to be loaded (i.e. loading a javascript module for database will make sense only when a server node is loaded completely.)
 Please